AWS - Basic Information

 You can use the ~/.aws/config

-file to, and then use the --profile
+file to indicate which roles to assume, and then use the --profile

 param as usual (the assume-role